 A charismatic caudillo whose rebellions defined Uruguay's political strife, championing rural interests against the centralized power of Montevideo.

-Aparicio Saravia was the embodiment of the Uruguayan countryside, a gaucho chieftain who became the most formidable military challenge to the Colorado Party's dominance.
-From his vast estate in northern Uruguay, he commanded fierce loyalty from the rural, largely Blanco Party population, who saw him as their defender against the economic and political control of Montevideo.
-Saravia was not a sophisticated politician but a man of action, leading a series of revolts in 1897 and, most significantly, the civil war of 1904.
+Aparicio Saravia led the civil war of 1904, the most formidable military challenge to the Colorado Party's dominance in Uruguay.
+From his vast estate in northern Uruguay, this gaucho chieftain commanded fierce loyalty from the rural, largely Blanco Party population.
+They saw him as their defender against the economic and political control of Montevideo.
+Saravia was not a sophisticated politician but a man of action, leading a series of revolts in 1897.
 Mounted on horseback with his distinctive red blanket, he was a brilliant guerrilla tactician who repeatedly outmaneuvered government forces.
-His death from a sniper's bullet in 1904 effectively ended the rebellion but cemented his mythic status as a martyr for federalism and rural rights, a symbol that continues to resonate in Uruguayan political culture.
+His death from a sniper's bullet in 1904 ended the rebellion but made him a martyr for federalism and rural rights.

 The biggest hits of 1856